-- Patients with IGT (A) or IFG (E) should be given counseling on weight loss of 5-10% of body weight, as well as on increasing physical activity to at least 150 min/week of moderate activity such as walking. - Follow-up counseling appears to be important for success.
+- Patients with IGT (A) or IFG (E) should be referred to an effective ongoing support program for weight loss of 5-10% of body weight and for increasing physical activity to at least 150 min per week of moderate activity such as walking. - Follow-up counseling appears to be important for success.
 (B) - Based on potential cost savings of diabetes prevention, such counseling should be covered by third-party payors.
-(E) - In addition to lifestyle counseling, metformin may be considered in those who are at very high risk (combined IFG and

-- IGT plus other risk factors) and who are obese and under 60 years of age.
+(E) - In addition to lifestyle counseling, metformin may be considered in those who are at very high risk for developing diabetes (combined IFG and IGT plus other risk factors such as A1C >6%, hypertension, low HDL cholesterol, elevated triglycerides, or family history of diabetes in a first-degree relative) and who are obese and under 60 years of age.
 (E) - Monitoring for the development of diabetes in those with pre-diabetes should be performed every year.
 (E)

 Randomized controlled trials have shown that individuals at high risk for developing diabetes (those with IFG, IGT, or both) can be given interventions that significantly decrease the rate of onset of diabetes (10-16).
-These interventions include an intensive lifestyle modification program that has been shown to be very effective (~58% reduction after 3 years), and use of the pharmacologic agents metformin, acarbose, orlistat, and rosiglitazone, each of which has been shown to decrease incident diabetes to various degrees.
-A summary of major diabetes prevention trials is shown in Table 6.
+These interventions include intensive lifestyle modification programs that have been shown to be very effective (\geq 58% reduction after 3 years) and use of the pharmacologic agents metformin, acarbose, orlistat, and thiazolidinediones (TZDs), each of which has been shown to decrease incident diabetes to various degrees.
+A summary of major diabetes prevention trials is shown in Tahle 6